nordic-rse/nordic-rse.github.io/content/events/meeting.md

 ## Community discussions - biweekly

+During our biweekly community disucssions we meet and discuss what we, as Nordic-RSE can do to get RSE and RSE-minded people together to discuss the topics that interest us.
+RSE in the Nordics is not well known (yet), so a big part of discussions are also around how we can make it more known.
+There is no requirement to join the meetings, other than an interest in what we are doing.
+Anyone is very welcome to provide some of their time to advance these goals, be it minutes or days.

-On every other week, or as needed, we have a community planning meeting during the coffee break time, **9:00 CET/CEST (10 EET/EEST) every Thursday**.
+Currently these discussions happen during the coffee break time, every other week **9:00 CET/CEST (10 EET/EEST) every Thursday**.
 The time for the next meeting is added to the agenda on [HackMD](https://hackmd.io/@nordic-rse/biweekly) when decided.
 You can also find minutes of previous meetings there.

 Zoom chat: <https://aalto.zoom.us/j/62426845282> (Zoom ID 624 2684 5282).